manfredspitze/python-variables-data-types-mastery-check/mastery-check1.md

 > Create a GitHub repo named: ***variables-mc1***
 >
 > Paste the URL (web address) that points to your repo into Google Classroom
+>
+> Please check your spelling and grammar before you submit your work

 ## Your Script